-Warning: autolabor will override any manual changes you make to labors while it is enabled, including through other tools such as Dwarf Therapist
+Warning: autolabor will override any manual changes you make to labors while it is enabled, including through other tools such as Dwarf Therapist enable autolabor Enables the plugin with default settings.
+(Persistent per fortress)disable autolabor Disables the plugin.

 Simple usage: